STEP-BY-STEP GUIDE TO CHOOSING THE

-According to the ONC, 96% of physicians today have adopted electronic health record systems, and in 2015, 83% of office-based physicians demonstrated meaningful use, but according to the most recent AAFP poll, 55% of physicians surveyed stated their choice of EHR did not improved efficiency, 72% said their EHR did not decrease workload, 54% said their choice of EHR actually increased operating costs, and 43% said they had not yet overcome productivity challenges associated with implementation; meaning that today, fewer than half of all physicians are happy with their choice of technology––and some doctors are on their 3rd or 4th clinical system.
-In this Buyers’ Guide of how to select the best electronic health record system, 12 software companies stand out as 2017’s Top EHR software.
+According to the ONC, 96% of physicians today have adopted electronic health record systems, and as of 2015, 83% of office-based physicians demonstrated meaningful use, but according to the most recent AAFP poll, 55% of physicians surveyed stated their choice of EHR did not improved efficiency, 72% said their EHR did not decrease workload, 54% said their choice of EHR actually increased operating costs, and 43% said they had not yet overcome productivity challenges associated with implementation; meaning that today, fewer than half of all physicians are happy with their choice of technology––and some doctors are on their 3rd or 4th clinical system.
+In this Complete EMR Guide of how to select the best electronic health record system, 12 software companies stand out as 2018’s Top EHR software vendors.

 What is an electronic health record or EHR software?
 And what’s the difference between electronic medical records (EMR) and electronic health records (EHR)?

 EMR refers to an individual clinical record of a patient, whereas EHR refers to a system or platform that’s capable of storing, transmitting, and sharing that individual electronic medical record with hospitals, physicians, and other clinical record systems.
 EMR is a record, EHR is a system.

 Examples of stand-alone EMR programs are: Amazing Charts, Praxis EMR, PracticeFusion.
 These provide the means to chart the clinical record and they rely on other software vendors to provide revenue cycle management and practice management.

 But surprisingly, the #1 functionality requested in almost every EHR purchase is not a clinical feature, it is an integrated billing system.
 The #2 feature asked for is also a practice management item: Appointment reminders.
 Finally number 3, 4, and 5 are clinical features: e-prescribing, document scanning/faxing, and medication tracking.